absinthe-graphql/dataloader/README.md

 # Dataloader

-Dataloader exists as a way to efficiently load data in batches, lazily.
+Dataloader provides an easy way efficiently load data in batches.
 It's inspired by https://github.com/facebook/dataloader, although it makes some small API changes to better suite Elixir use cases.

 ```
 source =